-Plant walks are designed to help students learn to identify more than 1,000 plants based on morphological similarities and differences in preparation for the second-year Plant Final, an all-day exam to test students on the Master Plant List.
+Plant walks are designed to help students learn to identify more than 1,000 plants based on morphological similarities and differences in preparation for the second-year Plant Final, an all-day exam to test students on the Main Plant List.

 During their first year, students participate in 10 to 12 field trips to public and private gardens, nurseries, celebrity estates, and ecological areas.
 These trips encourage students to explore opportunities, network with practitioners in the field, and see how a variety of sites function.

-The Student Garden allows first-year students to creatively apply newly acquired skills.
+The Student Garden Plots allow first-year students to creatively apply newly acquired skills.
 Each student is assigned a plot and provided instruction on how to design, install, maintain, and dismantle a 100-square-foot vegetable garden.
 Students are responsible for day-to-day care of the site and will receive a grade after the final evaluation.

 Students attend the many lecture series and symposia sponsored by the Garden throughout the year.
 Among them are the Landscape Design Portfolio Lectures, the Humanities Institute Symposia, the Winter Lecture Series, and other special lecture events.
 Because of the world-class reputation of the Garden, these events showcase leading experts in the field on topics such as native plants, ecological design, and urban farming.